rylei-m/USU_2024_PS1_Script_For_SSL/README.md

 ### Secure Ciphers Install
 - AES: Advanced Encryption Standard (AES) is a block cipher algorithm developed by the National Institute of Standards and Technology in 2001.
 It is considered as industry standard.
+- RC4: Insecure Cipher but Required for Legacy Users
+- 3DES: Insecure Cipher, only supported Cipher by Windows XP

 https://www.kiteworks.com/risk-compliance-glossary/aes-256-encryption/
 https://www.geeksforgeeks.org/advanced-encryption-standard-aes/